IgorCRD/tliquality/README.md

-### Prerequisites

-You must have a compatible version of node and preferably\* yarn installed in your machine.

-\* npm will most likely work just as good, but this project was not developed or tested using npm.

 ### Running in your local machine

 To put it to work:

-1. install all project dependencies with `yarn install`
+1. install all project dependencies with `npm install`
-2. start the development server with `yarn dev`
+2. start the development server with `npm run dev`

 ### Building to production

 Follow the steps bellow to produce a production ready bundle:

-1. install all project dependencies with `yarn install`
+1. install all project dependencies with `npm install`
-2. generate the production ready bundle with `yarn build`
+2. generate the production ready bundle with `npm run build`
-3. serve the bundle with `yarn run start:local`
+3. serve the bundle with `npm run start:local`

 ### Heroku support